melmproject/melm/README.md

 **Introduction**

-melm is a fork of the Elm Mail System, a powerful and versatile email client originally developed for Unix-like systems.
+melm, aka Elm 2.6, is a fork of the Elm Mail System, a powerful and versatile email client originally developed for Unix-like systems.
 This fork aims to continue the maintenance and development of Elm while ensuring compatibility with modern operating systems and email protocols.